 The Power of Compound Returns

-Despite being praised by mathematicians and the financial community at large, interest on loans was largely shunned by many of the world’s largest cultures and religions.
-Referred to as usury, which is the act of lending at interest or excessive interest; the concept of interest (and thus by definition simple and compound interest) managed to survive the age of time.
+Despite being praised by mathematicians and the financial community at large, interest on loans was largely shunned by many of the world’s cultures and religions.
+Referred to as usury, which is the act of lending at interest or excessive interest was frowned upon and considered an act of enslaving one's brethren.

 When talking about compound interest, it is always best to understand simple interest in order to truly realize the power of compounding.